glowleaf/nomorecommentspam/README.md

 - **Self-Funding Anti-Spam**: Site owners earn from spam attempts, making spam attacks counterproductive
 - **Minimal User Friction**: Regular users only need to authenticate once to post multiple comments

-## Requirements
+## Dependencies

 - WordPress 5.0 or higher
 - PHP 7.4 or higher
+- LNLogin functionality (bundled within this plugin)
-- [LNLogin Plugin](https://github.com/supertestnet/lnlogin) by Supertestnet (required for Lightning Network authentication)
+- Lightning Network wallet for testing payments
+- Nostr browser extension (for Nostr authentication)

 ## Installation

-1. Install and activate the [LNLogin Plugin](https://github.com/supertestnet/lnlogin) first
-2. Download this plugin and upload it to your WordPress plugins directory
+1. Download this plugin and upload it to your WordPress plugins directory
-3. Activate the plugin through the WordPress admin interface
+2. Activate the plugin through the WordPress admin interface
-4. Go to Settings > No More Comment Spam to configure authentication methods
+3. Go to Settings > No More Comment Spam to configure authentication methods

+**Note**: The LNLogin functionality is bundled within this plugin - no separate installation required!

 ## Configuration